New Tools, New Needs

 A Platform Approach

 In the beginning phases of the project, strategic choices about how to develop the system were on the table.
 One option was to use traditional Java portals, like Liferay or JBoss Portal, and integrate document management functionalities into them.
 Another option was to base the system on pure web portal technology.
-The final choice centered on the robust, extensible, open Nuxeo Platform to store and manage personal workspaces and documents, and integrate OpenSocial to create a dashboard.
+The final choice centered on the robust, extensible, open Nuxeo Platform to store and manage documents and personal workspaces, and integrate OpenSocial to create a dashboard.

 Nuxeo was chosen because of its platform approach, instead of the application approach of other vendors.
 As an open source solution that is built for easy customization, it was a good fit for this project.